Semantic.UiCalendar

 Summary

-Set the value of a boolean property to the opposite of its current value.`
+Set the value of a boolean property to the opposite of its current value.`javascript

 starship.toggleProperty('warpDriveEngaged');